 Groups that are more likely to suffer from Vitamin D deficiency are advised to take in high doses of Vitamin D. At-risk groups include darker-skinned individuals, people suffering from obesity, children under five years old, pregnant women, and those over 65 years old.

-But it is important to bear in mind that everyone needs to Vitamin hence it is crucial to stock up on Vitamin D supplements.
+But it is important to bear in mind that everyone needs to take Vitamins hence it is crucial to stock up on Vitamin D supplements.

 Eat food items that are rich in Vitamin D including cod liver oil, fatty fish such as sardines, trout, salmon, mackerel and tuna.
 The egg yolk is also an excellent source of Vitamin D.